16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Easier reporting on team performance within the sales strategy ✅

-• Focuses your sales training and hiring initiatives ✅
+• Improved sales training and hiring initiatives ✅

 Types of Sales Strategies: Inbound vs Outbound

-An inbound sales strategy is needed when new leads come organically into your pipeline via a form on your website, email, or free trial signup.
-The tactics your team uses when a new inbound lead arrives should align with the marketing strategy.
-That way, new potential customers can flow easily through the sales funnel and become qualified leads.
+An inbound sales strategy should be used when new leads come organically into your pipeline via a form on your website, email, or free trial signup.
+Align your sales tactics with your marketing strategy, and new potential customers will flow easily through the sales funnel to become qualified leads (and eventually, customers!)

 • Develop an ideal customer profile